Collaboration and partnerships for disaster management

 Faith actors are integral members of disaster affected communities and in many contexts they are the go-to authorities in times of personal and community distress.
 Faith leaders and communities far outlast the cycle of governments and political parties as well as international actors and can provide long-term view of the communities they server, their changing needs, pre-existing coping mechanisms, self-protection activities and critical cultural traditions.

-Where context appropriate, World Vision proactively engages with faith actors of all backgrounds to create meaningful and inclusive program approaches.
+Where context appropriate, we proactively engage with faith actors of all backgrounds to create meaningful and inclusive program approaches.
 By utilising these program approaches which catalyse faith communities to come alongside humanitarian actors, relationships with communities are strengthened, assistance programs are better aligned with community needs and grassroots support for longer term impact is enhanced.

 Learn more about the impact of our work through faith actors.